semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 parents and the children to be indexed on the same shard.
 What it means is that if you try to index a orphan child document, Elasticsearch will require you to precise the routing value.

+### Define the mapping

+First thing to do when we want to introduce a parent-child relationship is to write the mapping of both the parent and the child.
+In our case, the parent (which is `character` type)is already defined, so that we just have to define the child's mapping.

+For example, let's say that we want to store the animals that company our characters.
+We would store them in the same index, `game_of_thrones`, but under the `animal` type.
+What we need to do is to update our mapping to include the new type, and define the relationship between `character` and `animal`:

+{% highlight json %}
+{
+    "mappings": {
+        "character": {
+                [...]
+            }
+        },
+        "animal": {
+            "_parent": {
+                "type": "character"
+            },
+            "dynamic": "false",
+            "properties": {
+                "type": {"type": "string"},
+                "name": {"type": "string"}
+            }
+        }
+    }
+}
+{% endhighlight %}

+As you can see, under the mapping of the `character` type, I added a new type, which is `animal`.
+I would like to draw your attention on the `"_parent"` field.
+As you can see, I defined the `"type"` field inside it to "character", which tells Elasticsearch that the parent type for `animal` is `character`.

+You should already know the other fields, such as `"dynamic"` and `"properties"`, so I will not tell anything about it now.

+The `animal` type will carry two fields:

+- `type` which represents the type of the animal
+- `name` which represents the name of the animal

+### Index a child

+Well, know that the mappings are defined, let's index some children.
+For my example, I will talk about two famous animals in Game of Thrones: Nymeria, which is Arya's direwolf, and Ghost which is Robb's direwolf.

+To index a child and build the relationship with its parents, you need to specify its parent's ID in the `POST`
+request:

+Request type is `POST`

+<div class="highlight"><pre><code>http://localhost:9200<span style="color: orange">/index/type</span><span style="color: chartreuse">/?parent=ID</span></code></pre></div>

+The `parent` parameter specifies the parent's ID.

+#### The tricky case of routing

+Previously, we activated routing on our `game_of_throne` `character` type, by using `house` as the routing value.
+And, maybe you remember, I told you that when it comes to parent-child relationships and routing, the things might get delicate.
+Indeed, both parents and children have to be stored on the same shard.
+When default routing is used, everything is simple, because Elasticsearch uses a hash of the parent's ID to build the routing value, resulting into the children and the parents to be stored on the same shard.

+Because we defined `house` as the routing value, we need to use it when indexing children, by specifying the `routing` parameter in the request's URL.

+Now, let's index Arya and Jon's direwolves:

+{% highlight sh %}
+$>curl -XPOST 'http://localhost:9200/game_of_thrones/animal/?routing=Stark&parent=Arya%20Stark' -d '{"type":"direwolf", "name":"Nymeria"}'
+{% endhighlight %}

+{% highlight sh %}
+$>curl -XPOST 'http://localhost:9200/game_of_thrones/animal/?routing=Stark&parent=Jon%20Snow' -d '{"type":"direwolf", "name":"Ghost"}'
+{% endhighlight %}

+You may have notive that I've used `%20` in the URL.
+That's because the IDs of my parent documents are the character's names.
+Thus, there is a space between the first and last name, which is represented by `%20` in the URL.

+### Query a document with children

+Elasticsearch created two special filters, which are `has_child`, to query a document by searching data into its children, and `has_parents` to query a document by searching data into its parents.
+Note that while `has_child` will give you the parent document, `has_parent` will give you the child document.

+#### Retrieve the parent document

+Let's start by retrieving the parent document, with the `has_child` filter.

+As a single type of parent document can have several types of children documents, the `has_child` query has to know the type of child you are interested searching data into.

+For example, let's say that we want to get the character which animal is Nymeria (so, we are looking for Arya Stark).

+Our query will be the following:

+{% highlight json %}
+{
+    "query": {
+        "has_child": {
+            "type": "animal",
+            "query" : {
+                "term": {
+                    "name": "Nymeria"
+                }
+            }
+        }
+    }
+}
+{% endhighlight %}

+It is a simple query, with the `has_child` filter on a `term` query based on the `name` field of the `animal` type.

+The query is available at `queries/DSL/query_has_child.json`, let's run it:

+{% highlight sh %}
+$>curl -XPOST 'http://localhost:9200/game_of_thrones/_search?pretty' -d @queries/DSL/query_has_child.json
+{% endhighlight %}

+As the answer, we got the following JSON:

+{% highlight json %}
+{
+  "took" : 3,
+  "timed_out" : false,
+  "_shards" : {
+    "total" : 5,
+    "successful" : 5,
+    "failed" : 0
+  },
+  "hits" : {
+    "total" : 1,
+    "max_score" : 1.0,
+    "hits" : [ {
+      "_index" : "game_of_thrones",
+      "_type" : "character",
+      "_id" : "Arya Stark",
+      "_score" : 1.0,
+      "_source":{
+        "house": "Stark",
+        "gender": "female",
+        "age":17,
+        "biography": "Arya Stark is the younger daughter and [...] lose her eyesight.", "tags": [
+            "stark",
+            "needle",
+            "faceless god"
+        ],
+        "weapons": [
+            {
+             "type": "sword",
+             "name": "needle"
+            },
+            {
+             "type": "axe"
+             }
+         ]
+        }
+    } ]
+  }
+}
+{% endhighlight %}

+As you can see, we successfully retrieved `Arya Stark` from her direwolf, `Nymeria`.

+#### Retrieve the child document

+On the other hand, we can retrieve the children documents by querying the parent's data.
+For example, let's say that we want to retrieve every `animal` that is a child of a `character` document which `house` field is "Stark".

+{% highlight json %}
+{
+    "query": {
+        "has_parent": {
+            "type": "character",
+            "query" : {
+                "term": {
+                    "house": "Stark"
+                }
+            }
+        }
+    }
+}
+{% endhighlight %}

+You should recognize that the structure is the same than the previous query, except that the filter we used is `has_parent`.
+We set the type to `character`, and the query is still a simple `term` query on the `house` field.

+Let's run the query:

+{% highlight sh %}
+$>curl -XPOST 'http://localhost:9200/game_of_thrones/_search?pretty' -d @queries/DSL/query_has_parent.json
+{% endhighlight %}

+As the answer, we got the following JSON:

+{% highlight json %}
+{
+  "took" : 6,
+  "timed_out" : false,
+  "_shards" : {
+    "total" : 5,
+    "successful" : 5,
+    "failed" : 0
+  },
+  "hits" : {
+    "total" : 2,
+    "max_score" : 1.0,
+    "hits" : [ {
+      "_index" : "game_of_thrones",
+      "_type" : "animal",
+      "_id" : "AVE6LZwmGZdMVtWmkP-D",
+      "_score" : 1.0,
+      "_source":{"genre":"direwolf", "name":"Nymeria"}
+    }, {
+      "_index" : "game_of_thrones",
+      "_type" : "animal",
+      "_id" : "AVE6NLBzGZdMVtWmkP-E",
+      "_score" : 1.0,
+      "_source":{"genre":"direwolf", "name":"Ghost"}
+    } ]
+  }
+}
+{% endhighlight %}

+We got two documents, corresponding to the two `animal` documents we indexed earlier.
+Indeed, both of them belong to a `character` document which `house` field is set two "Stark".